maxdan94/NeighSim/README.md

 - On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.8: 3 minutes

 ### sim_nohub.c:

+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 1000: 25 minutes
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 100: 20 minutes
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 100: 5 minutes

 ### jaccard_opt_nohub.c:
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 100 : 4 minutes
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 100: 2 minutes
 - On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.8 and a degree threshold of 100 : 2 minutes

 ### Large graphs: